 Although yellow fever does not occur in Iraq, an official yellow fever vaccination certificate may be required depending on your itinerary.

 - Requirement: A vaccination certificate (recognition of lifetime validity is uncertain) is required for travelers aged ≥ 9 months coming from countries with risk of YF transmission.
-Note: This applies to airport layovers longer than 12 hours in these countries.
+This also applies to airport transit stops (no exit through immigration checkpoint) longer than 12 hours in risk countries.

 Depending on your itinerary, your personal risk factors, and the length of your visit, your health care provider may offer you vaccination against cholera, hepatitis A, hepatitis B, influenza, measles, mumps, rubella, rabies, typhoid fever, or a one time polio booster if you haven't previously received one for travel.
 Routine immunizations, such as those that prevent tetanus/diphtheria or "childhood" diseases, should be reviewed and updated as needed.